drud/quicksprint/SPRINTUSER_README.md

  MacOS | Docker CE | Docker.dmg
  Linux | Docker CE, docker-compose | See [Linux instructions](https://docs.docker.com/install/#docker-ce)

-**⚠️Docker Toolbox users**: Please click the checkboxes to install "Git for Windows" and "VirtualBox" as needed during the install process.

-**⚠️Docker Toolbox Users:** start "Docker Quickstart Terminal" to start docker running.
+**⚠️Docker Toolbox Users:** Run "Docker Quickstart Terminal" to start docker running.

 **⚠️Docker for Windows and Docker for Mac** Start the docker application

-**⚠️Docker for Windows**: You *must* share the C: drive (or any other drive your home directory may be on) under Docker->Settings->Shared Drives.
+**⚠️Docker for Windows**: You *must* share the C: drive (preferably all drives, or any other drive your home directory may be on) under Docker->Settings->Shared Drives.

 **⚠️All users:** additional information is available at [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/).